tdwg/bdq/tg2/_review/docs/list/bdqdim/index.md

 ### 1.3 Data Quality Dimensions

-DataQualityDimension as used in the context of BDQ Core, was originally defined by Viega 2016 and Veiga et at.
+DataQualityDimension as used in the context of BDQ Core, was originally defined by Veiga 2016 and Veiga et at.
 2017 as a fundamental concept.
 The concept of bdqffdq:DataQualityDimension (Completeness, Conformance, Consistency, Likeliness, Reliability, and Resolution) describes the aspect of data quality that a test examines to assess 'quality' for a given use case.

 DataQualityDimensions are measurable attributes in an Information Element which can be individually assessed, interpreted, and potentially improved.